mikrasilnikov/torr/README.md

 One possible implementation of this kind of [service](https://github.com/mikrasilnikov/torr/blob/main/src/main/scala/torr/directbuffers/GrowableBufferPool.scala) would be an [actor](https://github.com/mikrasilnikov/torr/blob/main/src/main/scala/torr/directbuffers/GrowablePoolActor.scala) and [wrapper](https://github.com/mikrasilnikov/torr/blob/main/src/main/scala/torr/directbuffers/GrowableBufferPool.scala) for it.
 If a client must wait for the result of an operation, wrapper would send the corresponding message with `?` (ask operator).
-If an operation may be executed asynchronously, wrapper uses `!` (tell).
+If an operation may be executed asynchronously, wrapper would use `!` (tell).

+Torr does exploit this pattern a lot.
+This led to two consequences that should be discussed:

+- Actors provide a convenient way to wrap mutable state.
+And [such state](https://github.com/mikrasilnikov/torr/blob/main/src/main/scala/torr/peerwire/ReceiveActorState.scala) does not look like a piece of a functional codebase.
+However, I decided not to use immutable data structures for such type of state because while it may make the code look a little nicer, it would also waste resources by putting more pressure on the GC.
+-

 ### Disk cache